ephios-dev/ephios/docs/admin/deployment/manual/index.rst

 ''''''''''''''

 ephios stores some data in the file system.
 Create the folders and make sure the ephios user can write to them.
-The reverse proxy needs to be able to read the static files stored in there.
+The reverse proxy needs to be able to read the static files stored in ``/var/ephios/data/public/static``.

 .. code-block:: console

-    # mkdir -p /var/ephios/data/static
+    # mkdir -p /var/ephios/data/
     # chown -R ephios:ephios /var/ephios

 .. _web_push_notifications: